-Planned soft skills seminars in winter semester 2018
+Planned soft-skills seminars in summer semester 2021

 Trainer: Stefan Schmid

 Studying in a foreign country is exciting and challenging at the same time.
 This training provides you with an in depth understanding of the core values and principles of Germany’s everyday culture and university life.
 You will have the opportunity to analyze your own experiences with Germans and prepare for future contact at university, in private and at work.
 You will get intercultural advice and recommendations that will help you to survive in Germany.

 German cultural patterns German university culture in everyday interactions with teachers, administration and co-students Training of analytical skill and perspective taking in social situations Adaption process in a new culture and useful coping strategies Question and answer session